01Zhangbw/Speech-and-audio-papers-Top-Conference/README.md

 # Speech and audio papers@Top Conference (Update Regularly)

 Hi there!
-If you think this program is useful, welcome to star⭐.
-If you want to add some, don't hesitate to PR👆 or email📧 me(zhangbw0102@gmail.com)

-👏 **Feel free to collaborate and contribute to this GitHub repo.**
+Your ⭐ Star is my biggest motivation to keep updating!
+Welcome to discuss in Issues or collaborate via PRs👏 You can also contact📧 me via zhangbw0102@gmail.com

 🔥 NEW UPDATE: ~~31 Jan, 2025. 新年快乐！~~ 16 May, 2025